-In Machinarium you play as Josef the robot who’s been exiled to the scrap yard and he’s hellbent on getting back into the city to rescue his robot girlfriend and as is often the case with this kind of game, save the day!
+In Machinarium, you play as Josef the robot who’s been exiled to the scrap yard and he’s hellbent on getting back into the city to rescue his robot girlfriend and as is often the case with this kind of game, save the day!
 Unfortunately, his mission is not an easy one (are they ever?), since plenty of puzzles and other obstacles stand between him and that special someone, along with the danger that lurks around every corner.

 Machinarium is the first full-length adventure from Amanita Design and it’s a charming one for sure, but while it’s been on PSN EU since early September, it was only recently made available on PSN in the US.
-I have no idea why it took this long, but hey -- it’s out and that’s what matters.
-PlayStation fans in Asia will also be able to play it soon, as they should be getting it on the 18th this month.
+I have no idea why it took this long, but hey – it’s out and that’s what matters.
+PlayStation fans in Asia will also be able to play it soon, as they should be getting it on the 18th of this month.

 Update: the price tag of the PSN version is $9.99 and features PlayStation Move support.